Giants need win, help to reach playoffs after loss to Padres

 SAN FRANCISCO (AP) — Fernando Tatis Jr. hit his 17th home run and the San Diego Padres beat San Francisco 6-2 on Saturday night, leaving the Giants in need of help to make the playoffs.

 San Francisco fell to 29-30 and is tied with Milwaukee for the final NL playoff spot.
 The Brewers hold the tiebreaker, which means the Giants need to beat San Diego on Sunday and Milwaukee needs to lose to St. Louis for San Francisco to reach the playoffs for the first time since 2016.
+The Giants could also get in if the Brewers win and the Cardinals (29-28) then lose both games against Detroit on Monday.

+“There’s real frustration … and rightfully so,” Giants manager Gabe Kapler said.
+“We know we had a chance to win today’s game and we had a chance to win last night’s game and we didn’t get it done.
+That’s super frustrating.
+We’re better than that.
+At the same time we don’t have much time.
+We have to come back tomorrow, get prepared for tomorrow’s game and win.”

 Tommy Pham and Mitch Moreland also went deep for the playoff-bound Padres, who are 7-2 against the Giants this season.